packethost/prometheus-packet-sd/README.md

 You can also pass the project ID in envvar `PACKET_PROJECT_ID`.

+The program runs a Prometheus registry itself, and reports histogram of packet API request duration, and number of API failures.
+See the [main.go](main.go) for the exact label names.
+If you want to scrape this from a running, docker container, you should expose the port, i.e. add `-p 9465:9465` to the `docker run` command.

 ## Integration with Prometheus

-Here is a Prometheus `scrape_config` snippet that configures Prometheus to scrape node_exporter assuming that it is deployed on all your Packet servers.
+Here is a Prometheus `scrape_config` snippet that configures Prometheus to scrape node_exporter assuming that it is deployed on all your Packet servers, and listening on port 9100.

-TODO: update this section

 ```yaml
 - job_name: node